vespa-engine/blog/_posts/2021-06-05-build-basic-text-search-app-from-python-with-vespa-part-2.md

 ## Define query models to compare

-A `QueryModel` is an abstraction that encapsulates all the relevant information controlling how your app match and rank documents.
+A `QueryModel` is an abstraction that encapsulates all the relevant information controlling how your app matches and ranks documents.
 Since we are dealing with a simple text search app here, we will start by creating two query models that use BM25 to rank but differ on how they match documents.

 ```python